 The Diamondback Airen 5 Carbon uses a Carbon Monocoque Endurance Road Frame.

 A carbon frame is what you’ll see most frequently on performance road bikes like the Diamondback Airen 5 Carbon.
-Carbon monocoque refers to the way in which the carbon comes together to make the frame.
+Carbon monocoque refers to how the carbon comes together to make the frame.

 A carbon monocoque frame is one with a continuous carbon shell that wraps around the inner layers of carbon to create an ultra-stiff frame that absorbs shock and stress throughout the bike.
-This design does tack on some extra money, but it also can help endurance riders avoid riding fatigue.
+This design costs more, but it also helps endurance riders avoid riding fatigue.

 Expert Opinions